New Staircase Cost

 Crafted from pine or other softwood, the cost of these staircases usually begins around £750, and can double in price to £1,400 when constructed of hardwoods such as oak.

-Can your property have a winding staircase fitted?
+Wondering if your property can have a winding staircase fitted?

-Not all properties have the space for a straight-fit staircase; also, the owner may desire a modern, aesthetically pleasing design.
+Not all properties have the space for a straight-fit staircase, and the owner may desire a modern, aesthetically pleasing design.
 This is when a winding staircase is probably the best choice.

 Half-landing staircases often start around £1,000 and increase to £3,000, depending on the complexity of design and materials used.